Dorothea Erxleben: Career

 In 1747, her father died and her husband's health began to deteriorate, leaving the Leporin family with serious debts.
-To pay off these debts, Erxleben began to practice medicine in Quedlinburg even without a degree, and became highly respected by the town.
+To pay off these debts, Erxleben took over her father's practice in Quedlinburg.
+At this time, she still had not received her doctorate.
+Despite this, she still practiced medicine, and became highly respected by the town.
 During her 4th pregnancy in 1753 one of her patients died.
-Three local physicians charged her with medical quackery and filed a lawsuit.

-They felt their monopoly on medicine was threatened.
-Despite lack of proof, she was prohibited to continue to practice.
+This death led to three local physicians accusing Erxleben of medical quackery and called upon the government of Quedlinburg to put an end to the quackery, especially Erxleben's practice.
+The doctors, Johann Herweg, Henricus Grasshoff, and Andreas Zeitz, felt their monopoly on medicine was threatened, and felt that the "quackery" performed by Erxleben, such as allowing patients to address her with medical titles, diminished the image of the medical field.
+In response to the doctors' complaints of malpractice, a new ordinance was enacted that only allowed medical treatment from licensed doctors.
+As Erxleben did not have a degree and was not licensed to practice medicine, this new ordinance prevented her from practicing medicine.

+After receiving the charges brought against her, Erxleben fought back against the claims, arguing that she was qualified to perform medical treatment, which came from the training given to her by her father.
+While she successfully defended herself from any criminal charges of malpractice, city officials informed Erxleben that she would still have to pass final exams at university to practice medicine.
 The case rose through the courts and was brought before Frederick the Great in January 1754.
-The king ruled that Erxleben would have to pass an examination and submit a dissertation at the University of Halle, and with the support of the university's rector, she did just that in 1754.
+The king allowed Erxleben to take the final exams and submit a dissertation at the University of Halle, and with the support of the university's rector Johann Junker, she did just that in 1754.
 Her medical inaugural dissertation was titled Concerning the Swift and Pleasant but for that Reason less than Full Cure of Illnesses, in which she argued that doctors were too quick to prescribe unnecessary cures.
 She stated that doctors intervened too quickly to prescribe medicines like opiates for illnesses that did not require them and made several suggestions regarding the proper use of purgatives, best interventions to promote menstruation and urination, as well as the correct usage and dosage of opiates.
 Erxleben's dissertation quickly spread throughout Germany, particularly among women with health problems, and Erxleben even translated the dissertation from Latin into German to make it more accessible to the poor.
 On 12 June 1754, Dorothea Erxleben received her M.D. degree, becoming the first woman in Germany to do so.

 She spent the next 8 years practicing medicine in her hometown of Quedlinburg and died of breast cancer on 13 June 1762.